end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 ### Run Cloudunit

-You must go the your server and add in /etc/hosts the following line :
+You must go on the server where cloudunit has been installed and add in /etc/hosts the following line if it is not present:
 ```
-127.0.0.1 cloudunit.serv
+127.0.0.1 cloudunit.serv cu-engine
 ```

 Then, go to ~/cloudunit/cu-manager, compile the application and send in into the tomcat server :